Descriptive Statistics-Excel Explained: Definition, Examples, Practice & Video Lessons

 =MAX(range) and

 =MIN(range), respectively.
-These functions identify the highest and lowest values within the selected data range, useful for understanding the spread and boundaries of the data.
+These functions identify the highest and lowest values within the specified range, useful for understanding the data's spread.

 The mode represents the most frequently occurring value(s) in a dataset.
 Since datasets can have multiple modes, Excel offers the function